 - Check for blockages in your water lines that could restrict water flow.
 Unscrew your blue quick connect adaptor on the water inlet, and look inside the brass inlet fitting to make sure the mesh is clear.
 Make sure to clean the inline filter on your pump also if you have it.

 - To flush the system, connect the input water source to the ‘Water Outlet’ and turn on.
 Once complete, reconnect the appliance as per instructions.

 I can hear clicking and my LED Screen Lights up, but there is no ignition:

-- To do this, have your gas bottle 'Open' and slowly unscrew the inlet gas connection on your Hottap until you hear gas seeping out.
+- To do this for HOTTAP V1, have your gas bottle 'Open' and slowly unscrew the inlet gas connection on your Hottap until you hear gas seeping out.
 Let it purge for a few seconds and re-tighten.
 Wait 30 seconds for the gas smell to disappear and try to ignite the Hottap.

-- Try brand new batteries.
+- Try to use a new set of brand new batteries.
 If batteries run low, they will have enough power for the ignition (the tick tick tick you hear), but not enough power to open the gas solenoid (this is the part that lets gas flow into the Hottap).

 - Ensure that you're using either a 4.5kg or 9kg LPG bottle.
 Also, make sure that you open the valve on the gas bottle fully.
 Needless to say, make sure the bottle is not empty.